veromary/veromary.github.io/education/index.md

 [The Catholic's Latin Instructor]({{ site.url }}/latin/) - a project to turn Fr Edward Caswall's book into an online course.

+[Living the Truth by Rev C. P. Bowler S.M., M.A.]({{ site.url }}/truth/) - an excellent series of booklets roughly high school level for teaching the Catholic faith with a strong grounding in Thomistic philosophy.

 Here are two old pages:
 [Home Education]({{ site.url }}/homeschool.html) and [Teaching]({{ site.url }}/teaching.html) resources, ideas, recommended reading and things like that.
 Lots of book reviews.